 The grandiose masquerade balls may require invitations and cost an arm and a leg, but meandering through the narrow alleyways looking for Carnevale costumes is absolutely free.
 There are also candle-lit boat parades, street performances and concerts open to the public at no charge.
 Don’t be shy about taking pictures.
 It’s the thing to do, and those in costume are more than happy to pose dramatically in character.

-Venice is sold out or too expensive during Carnevale?
+Hotels sold out or too expensive during the Venice Carnival?
 Consider staying in nearby Padova and ride a Regionale or Regionale Veloce train to Venezia Santa Lucia.
-Hop on a vaporetto and head towards Rialto Bridge for the Venice views you've always dreamt about.
+Hop on a vaporetto and head towards Rialto Bridge for the Venice views you've always dreamed about.
 (By Travel Stained)

 Amsterdam is a stunning city and in winter, its streets and canals become an open-air museum for incredible art installations.
 The Amsterdam Light Festival consists of more than 20 light artworks venues around the city that are switched on daily from 5 pm to 11 pm.
 The festival starts at the end of November and continues until early January, with a different theme and exhibition route each year.

 It's a great way to explore less-touristed streets.
-A good way to see it all is to first walk through the exhibition, which might take one or two evenings.
+A good way to see it all is to first walk through the exhibition, which might take an evening or two.
 Then take a boat tour to see the lights from a different perspective.
 The reflections on the canals are mesmerizing and you can enjoy them from a warm boat sipping wine or beer.
-The festival's website provides an overview of the route and background on the artists.
 (By Love and Road)